Structure learning of undirected graphical models for count data: Simulation study results

 \section{Simulation study results}

+{ {\bf About the choice of the truncated Poisson distribution.} Table \ref{table10-TPandP} reports TP, FP, FN, PPV, and Se for PC-LPGM obtained by simulating 500 datasets of size $n=1000$ from unrestricted Poisson conditional models.
+Data were generated as in Section~\ref{empirical} of the main paper, at both high ($\lambda_{noise}=0.5$) and low ($\lambda_{noise}=5$) SNR level.
+Results refer to random graphs of $p = 10$ variables with varying probability of edge inclusion $\pi$.
+Here, PC-LPGM is run with the proper test statistic, i.e., $Z_{st|\bold{K}}^P$ and with the misspecified one, i.e., $Z_{st|\bold{K}}^{TP}$.
+When $Z_{st|\bold{K}}^{TP}$ is used, the truncation point $R$ is fixed to be equal to the largest observation. }

-Table \ref{table1-chap1} to Table \ref{table4-chap1} report TP, FP, FN, PPV and Se for each of methods considered in Section \ref{empirical} of the main paper.
-Two different graph dimensions, $p=10, 100$, and three graph structures (see Figure \ref{graphtypes} and Figure \ref{graphtypes100} of the main paper) are considered at one low ($\lambda_{noise}=5$) and one high ($\lambda_{noise}=0.5$) SNR levels. \belowcaptionskip{-3ex}
+{ {\bf Unrestricted Poisson conditional models.}} Table \ref{table1-chap1} to Table \ref{table4-chap1} report TP, FP, FN, PPV and Se for each of methods considered in Section \ref{empirical} of the main paper.
+Two different graph dimensions, $p=10, 100$, and three graph structures (see Figure \ref{graphtypes} and Figure \ref{graphtypes100} of the main paper) are considered at one low ($\lambda_{noise}=5$) and one high ($\lambda_{noise}=0.5$) SNR levels.